drnil/instant/README.md

 ## Code and installation

-The source code is available as the Base64-encoded ZIP-archive `instant.txt`.
+The source code is available as the ZIP archive `instant.zip` or alternatively, as the Base64-encoded ZIP-archive `instant.txt`.
 This file can be decoded under the Microsoft Windows operating systems using the command